AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm-circuit.md

     - Each row in the `storageAccesses` sub-table contains `{contractAddress, slot, value}`
     - Storage accesses are present in the trace in execution-order
 1. `gasResults: AvmGasResults`
-    - This is derived from the _final_ `MachineState` of the initial message call
+    - This is derived from the _final_ `AvmContext.MachineState` of the initial message call

 ### Initial call's protected memory
 Any lookup into protected memory from a request's initial message call must retrieve a value matching the `initialEnvironment` public inputs column\*.
 To enforce this, an equivalence check is applied between the `initialEnvironment` column and the memory trace for protected memory accesses that use call pointer `1`.